When Robotics Meets Wireless Communications: An Introductory Tutorial: Mobile Robot Modeling

 where $\mathbf{u}$ is the control signal of the WMR dynamic model.
 This is notably a simplification of the energy consumption models derived through circuit theory presented in (\ref{eq:En:e4}) and (\ref{eq:En:e5}).
-The model in (\ref{eq:En:N1}) becomes closer to the models (\ref{eq:En:e4}) and (\ref{eq:En:e5}) when the WMR operates at low speeds and/or the coefficient $k_2$ of those models is small. \end{enumerate} Although motion consumes a significant part of the energy in WMRs, there are also other processes which consume a non-negligible amount of energy.
+The model in (\ref{eq:En:N1}) becomes closer to the models (\ref{eq:En:e4}) and (\ref{eq:En:e5}) when the WMR operates at low speeds and/or the coefficient $k_2$ of those models is small. \qedsymbol{}

+Although motion consumes a significant part of the energy in WMRs, there are also other processes which consume a non-negligible amount of energy.
 In \cite{Mob2}, the authors empirically evaluated the contribution of different processes to the energy consumption of a DDR and found that the sensors and microcontrollers also contribute significantly to energy consumption The microcontroller's power consumption can be modelled as constants, since they usually perform low level tasks which are repetitive and relatively stable.
 On the other hand, the power consumption of the embedded computers can be modelled as a stochastic process as they usually perform tasks which depend more on exogenous inputs, and thus have a more variable behaviour.